facelessuser/HexViewer/readme.md

 # About
-Hex Viewer is a plugin for Sublime Text 2 that allows the toggling of a file into a hex viewing mode.
+Hex Viewer is a plugin for Sublime Text that allows the toggling of a file into a hex viewing mode.
 Hex Viewer also supports hex editing.

 <img src="http://dl.dropbox.com/u/342698/HexViewer/preview.png" border="0"/>

 # Installation
-- Download is available in Package Control or you can download or clone directly and drop into your Sublime Text 2 packages directory (plugin folder must be named HexViewer)
-- You may need to restart Sublime Text 2 after installation
+Use Package Control

 # Features
 - Toggling a file into hex view mode